Dove (Unilever brand): History

+The Dove Beauty Bar is primarily formulated with isethionates.
+As of 1992, 47-49% of each Dove Beauty Bar in the United States consisted of sodium cocoyl isethionate (SCI), an "expensive ingredient".
+About 23-25% of each bar consisted of fatty acids, presented as "moisturizing cream".
+The bar is neutralized to a final pH of 7.2 to 7.5.
+In the early 21st century, Unilever's success in promoting mildness as a desirable feature caused other cleansing bar manufacturers in Western Europe to reformulate their products away from alkyl sulfate and towards isethionates.

+The main "drawback" of sodium cocoyl isethionate bars is their strong coconut odor; as the word "cocoyl" implies, SCI is traditionally derived from coconuts.
+This is why SCI bars like Dove were traditionally formulated with high fragrance levels, to mask their natural smell.
+During the 1990s, the odor problem was solved by substituting sodium-distilled, topped cocoyl isethionate (STCI) for SCI, leading to the release of fragrance-free hypoallergenic isethionate bars for sensitive skin.
+Unilever later transitioned from SCI to sodium lauroyl isethionate as the primary ingredient in the Dove Beauty Bar.

+Meanwhile, during the 1990s, Unilever extended the Dove brand to other skin cleansing products and then a broad line of personal care products.
+By 2001, Dove was the leading brand of bar soap with 24% market share.
+Within the United States, P&G's flagship personal care brand Olay was bringing in higher sales than the Dove personal care brand (because of Olay's better performance in other categories besides bar soap), but Dove had already surpassed Olay in terms of worldwide sales to become the global leader in personal care products.
+As of 2001, Dove was bringing in over a billion dollars per year worldwide, and was Unilever's third-largest brand.

 Product lines

-Products include: antiperspirants/deodorants, body washes, beauty bars, lotions/moisturizers, hair care, or facial care products.
+Products include antiperspirants/deodorants, body washes, beauty bars, lotions/moisturizers, hair care, or facial care products.
 Dove is primarily made from synthetic surfactants, vegetable oils (such as palm kernel) and salts of animal fats (tallow).
 In some countries, Dove is derived from tallow, and for this reason it is not considered vegan, unlike vegetable oil based soaps.

 In January 2010, Unilever launched a men's toiletries range that was branded as "Dove Men + Care".
 In November 2013, Steve Bell of Macon, Georgia, won the Dove Men+Care Hair "King of the Castle Home Upgrade" contest, receiving a home upgrade and consultation with Jonathan Scott of Property Brothers.

 Dove Campaign for Real Beauty

 In September 2004, Dove began its Campaign for Real Beauty, followed by the creation of the Dove Self-Esteem Project in 2006, by Geyner Andres Gaona and Amy.
 The campaign has been criticized as hypocritical in light of the highly sexualized images of women presented in the advertising of Axe, which, like Dove, is produced by Unilever.